 I would encourage you to respond to the good recruiters and give them guidance when they haven’t exactly hit the nail on the head in their outreach.
 Then track how they adapt to your guidance from that.

 I would also advise you to protect the recruiters that respond.
 If they divulge their clients then I would ask that go through them if you are interested in pursuing that particular opportunity – especially if they approaching you on it first.
-Operate the first-past-the-post rule for outreach for specific companies and even clarify that approach in your Intro section suggested above.
+Operate a first-past-the-post rule for outreach for specific companies and even clarify that approach in your Intro section suggested above.

 Let me know how you get on.
 At Glenborn we look forward to seeing this applied and proving our worth in our responses to these forms.